skojaku/qstest/README.md

   You can pass your quality function of individual communities to qstest.
 See ["How to pass my quality function to qstest"](#how-to-pass-my-quality-function-to-qstest).

- * `sfunc`  - Size function that computes the size of individual communities.
+ * `sfunc`  - Size function (i.e., size of individual communities).
 Following size functions are available:
     * n - Number of nodes in a community.
     * vol - Sum of degrees of nodes in a community.